Target

 CFF

 Control flow flattening (CFF) in a nutshell is a technique to obfuscate code flow by rearranging code blocks (+create new basic blocks) into switch cases.
-Visualizing it is more straightforward:
+Visualizing it is easier:

-If you think about the dynamic analysis perspective, the execution flow is the same as in the first case.
-The dispatcher (gray block) should execute blocks in the order of normal execution.
-Since you need to follow the state variable after each “case” execution, static analysis is harder for a reverse engineer and sometimes state variable is also obfuscated.
+If you think about dynamic analysis perspective, execution flow is same as first case.
+Dispatcher (gray block) should execute blocks in the order of normal execution.
+Since you need to follow state variable after each “case” execution, static analysis is harder for a reverse engineer and sometimes state variable is also obfuscated.

-After seeing the cff’ed binary I looked up earlier research about cff.
+After seeing cff’ed binary I looked up earlier research about cff.
 I tried to work with stadeo, then found eShard d810.
-Stadeo uses miasm to lift binary and then analyze the cff whereas d810 uses HexRays microcode (intermediate representation of IDA).
-D810 can backward track variables, emulate microcode, and have very easy-to-extend config/rule sets for opaque predicates, etc. So I sticked to d810.
-Make sure to read their blogs about d810[1][2]
+Stadeo is using miasm to lift binary then analyze the cff whereas d810 uses HexRays microcode (intermediate represantation of IDA).
+D810 can backward track variables, emulate microcode and have very easy to extend config/rule sets for opaque predicates etc. So I sticked to d810.
+Make sure to read their blogs about d810 [1][2]

 Microcode

-D-810 hooks the decompilation process of IDA and makes changes.
-Micro instructions(minsnt_t), micro-operations (mop_t), blocks (mblocks_t) in microcode.
+D-810 hooks decompilation process of IDA and make changes.
+Micro instructions(minsnt_t), micro operations (mop_t), blocks (mblocks_t) in microcode.
 Before giving execution back to IDA final mba needs to be verified.

-Oh, boi..
-Before realizing all internal errors of (INTERR) microcode was documented in hexrays_sdk/verifier/verify.cpp I tried to find the meaning of all INTERR’s by dumping microcode.
+Oh boi..
+Before realizing all internal errors of (INTERR) microcode was documented in hexray_sdk/verifier.cpp I tried to find meaning of all INTERR’s by dumping microcode.
 I used d810’s dump_microcode_for_debug function to dump microcode which helped a lot for debugging.
-To debug D810 (or any IDA Pro plugin) I followed this blog post
+To debug D810 (or any IDA Pro plugin) I followed this blogpost

 Unflatten